-Gender Studies Jobs for 2023: Putting Ideology Into Practice at Work
+Gender Studies Jobs for 2025

 By Publisher

-| Last Updated February 22, 2024
+| Last Updated November 7, 2024

-So, what can you do with a gender studies degree?
 Much more than you probably realize.
-People with an education in gender theory often work in reliable and good-paying areas like management, teaching, law, office administration, and finance.
-A 2019 survey showed 60% of people with a culture and gender studies degree were employed in one of those areas.
+People with an education in gender theory often work in reliable and good-paying areas like management, teaching, healthcare, office administration, and finance.
+A 2022 survey showed that 60% of people with a culture and gender studies degree were employed in one of those areas.
 And you don't even need to major in gender studies.
 Even if you choose to get your degree in another area, some gender-related education can still enhance your appeal to potential employers.

 Whether you pursue gender studies, women's studies, men's studies, sexuality studies, queer studies, or something similar, this educational path does not automatically lead to underemployment or low wages.
-In fact, for those who pursue a cultural or gender studies major, salary expectations tend to be relatively high: On average, people who major in this area of study make $80,099 a year.
+In fact, for those who pursue a cultural or gender studies major, salary expectations tend to be relatively high: On average, people who major in this area of study make $92,863 a year.
 And as you'll see below, many jobs come with even higher salaries.

 Gender studies can help prepare you for a huge variety of careers, including many that let you confront injustice or make a positive impact in other major ways.
 It could even be a key part of your journey toward becoming a CEO, physician, or judge.
 So check out the following career examples and learn more about the amazing potential offered by this important but sometimes misunderstood area of study.